Accountancy and Book-keeping

 Records for employers

-HMRC indeed mandates all businesses employing staff to maintain accurate records for Pay As You Earn (PAYE) and tax calculations.
+Employers must maintain records for Pay As You Earn (PAYE) and tax calculations.
+The introduction of Real-Time Information (RTI) means employers must report this data to HMRC every time employees are paid.
 The introduction of Real Time Information (RTI) necessitates that employers inform HMRC about their payroll concurrently with employee payments.

 Limited company accounts